Santa Lucia Pageant at Mindekirken

 The Santa Lucia pageant is a celebration of Saint Lucia who brought light and hope to the world.
 Santa Lucia Day, December 13, is celebrated throughout Scandinavia with music, pageants in churches and schools.

 Member of Voice Faculty at U of M and Director of The Mindekirken Choir

 Accompanist: Jessica Schroeder

-The Lucia Choir is open to new youth, (preferable age 2nd grade through high school).
+Yes!
+The Lucia Choir is open to youths, girls and boys, preferably between the ages of 2nd grade through high school.